CHAMPION316/Gourmet-Chow/README.md

 - As a user, I expect to book a table with a number of guests.
 - As a user, I expect to cancel my booking if plans change before hand.
 - As a user, I expect to be able to download the menu as a pdf if possible.
 - As a user, I expect to combine multiple tables if we have more than the guest limit for bookings.
+- As a creator, I expect the user to find what they need on the main page.
+- As a creator, I expect the user to find the address of the restaurant within the first 45 seconds.
+- As a creator, I expect the user to enjoy a simplistic menu that isn't all over the place.

 ### 1.4 Wireframes